-In this Houston CityPASS review, we’ll explore what the pass offers, explain how it works, and determine if the Houston CityPASS is worth it for you.
+In this Houston CityPASS review, we explore what the pass offers, explain how it works, and determine if the Houston CityPASS is worth it for you.
 Enjoy!

-Have you started planning your Houston itinerary yet?
-Even if you’re not a big into sightseeing, there are still a few attractions you’ll want to check out while you’re there!
+Have you started planning your Houston itinerary?
+Even if you don’t love sightseeing, there are still some attractions you’ll want to check out while you’re there.

-So, if you love travel AND saving money, the Houston CityPASS may be right up your alley!
-Still, it’s not a good fit for everybody.
-Keep on reading to find out if the Houston CityPASS will be worth it for you!
+So if you love travel AND saving money, consider giving this pass a try.
+Keep reading to learn if the Houston CityPASS might be worth it for you!

 Houston CityPASS: How It Works

 The Houston CityPASS is a sightseeing pass that covers admission to five out of seven major tourist attractions in Houston.
-Three of these attractions are included on every pass, and you get to choose between two either/or options for your fourth and the fifth.
+One of these attractions is included on every pass, and you get to choose four of the other six options on the pass.

 The Houston CityPASS is valid for nine consecutive days once it’s used for the first time (including that day).
-This means you can feel free to take your time and spread out the fun.
+This means you can take your time and spread out the fun.

-To get your Houston CityPASS, you can buy it online in advance or in person at any of the included attractions.
-If you buy it online, your tickets will be emailed to you.
+After you buy the pass online, your tickets will be emailed to you.
 From there, you can use your mobile phone for entry or print paper copies of your tickets to scan at the entrance of each attraction.

 Top Attractions Included on the Houston CityPASS

-As I mentioned, the Houston CityPASS gets you into five major tourist attractions, but there are actually seven options available – including two either/or options.
-Here are the included sites and their regular adult admission costs:
+The Houston CityPASS includes entry to five major tourist attractions, but there are actually seven options available.
+Here are the available sights and their regular adult admission costs: